E-gonito/E-gonito/README.md

 # Hi, I'm Errolson

-Software developer specializing in web with IT experience.
+Software developer specialized in web with IT experience.
 Building web applications with React, Next.js, and TypeScript.

 🎓 BSc Computer Science — Royal Holloway, University of London
 📍 London, UK